PhonePe/phonepe-pg-sdk-ionic/README.md

 npm i --f
 ```

-# Build the Ionic App to test the plugin in android and iOS apps.
+# Build the Ionic App to test the plugin in android and iOS apps

 ```
 npm run build